vincent212/CME-Market-Data-Handler/README.md

 # CME-Market-Data-Handler
 A minimalist CME MDP 3.0 C++ market data feed handler implementing all required features needed to certify on CME AutoCert.
-It is tested on futures but with minor modifications will work for spreads, options, BTEC, and EBS.
+It is tested/certified on futures but with minor modifications will work for spreads, options, BTEC, and EBS.

 Copyright 2022 Vincent Maciejewski, Quant Enterprises & M2 Tech